pmqs/zipdetails/README.md

 By default the program expects to be given a well-formed zip file.
 It will navigate the Zip file by first parsing the zip central directory at the end of the file.
 If the central directory is found, it will then walk sequentally through the zip records starting at the beginning of the file.
-See ["Advanced Analysis Options"](#advanced-analysis-options) for other processing options.
+See ["Advanced Analysis"](#advanced-analysis) for other processing options.

 If the program finds any structural problems with the zip file it will print a message at the point it finds the issue and/or a summary at the end of the